Constructing sparsest $\ell$-hamiltonian saturated $k$-uniform hypergraphs for a wide range of $\ell$: Proof of Lemma

 We still have to eradicate the remaining vertices of $W$, that is, to replace them by the vertices of $\bigcup_{s=n+1}^{2n} U_s$.
 While doing so, we will also prepare the structure of the paths for the final concatenation into a hamiltonian $(\ell,k)$-cycle.
 In fact, this preparation will mostly affect only the first edge, call it $f_t''$, of $P_t''$ for $t\in T_1$.

-\textbf{Preparation:} We first shift around the vertices of $f_t''$ so that all its vertices, except for the first $\ell$, belong to $U_t$.
-Note that this operation may also affect the second edge of $P_t''$, but it still has at least $k-\ell+1$ vertices from $U_t$.
+\textbf{Preparation:} {We first change the order of the first $k$ vertices of $P''_t$, so that the vertices on positions $\ell +1,\ell+2,\dots k$ are all from $U_t$.
+This is possible because $f''_t$ (as well as every other edge of $P''_t$) contains at least $k-\ell+1$ vertices from $U_t$.} Note that this operation may also affect the second edge of $P_t''$, but it will still have at least $k-\ell+1$ vertices from $U_t$.
+The remaining edges of $P''_t$, as disjoint from $f''_t$, remain unchanged.
 Let us call the resulting path $P_t'''$ and its first edge $f_t'''$.
-Focusing on $f_t'''$, we see that among the first $\ell$ vertices at least one is from $U_t$.
-Now, if there are more than one vertices like this, we swap all but one of them with arbitrary vertices of $W\cap P_t'''\setminus f'''_t$.
+Focusing on $f_t'''$, we see that among its first $\ell$ vertices at least one is from $U_t$ (because $f'''_t$ has at least $k-\ell+1$ vertices from $U_t$).
+Now, if there are more than one vertices like this, we swap all but one of them with arbitrary vertices of {$W\cap \left( P_t'''\setminus f'''_t \right)$ (note that by \eqref{wcapptfinal} there are enough vertices of $W$ in $P'''_t$ to do this)}.
 After this operation the number of vertices from $U_t$ in every edge (but $f_t'''$) can only increase, so still each edge has at least $k-\ell+1$ vertices from $U_t$.

 Finally, if necessary, we move the unique vertex of $U_t$ among the first $\ell$ vertices to the $\ell$-th position and, if it belongs to $B_t$, we exchange it with a vertex of $A_t$ (which also belongs to $P_t'''$).
 Such a vertex exists, since, by Fact \ref{qi}(i), out of all vertices of $A_t$, precisely $2\lfloor k/2 \rfloor$ were used by $Q$, while the remaining $\ell$ are sitting somewhere on the path $P_t'''$.
 In summary, after these changes we obtain a new path $P_t''''$ such that, for each $t\in T_1$, the structure of its first edge is